 How do you choose among sakes?
 “Price point is an easy start,” says sake sommelier Chizuko Niikawa, founder of the spirits consultancy Sake Discoveries.
 “In general, expensive sake is made with rice that’s been polished down 50 percent or more.”
-With the bran, proteins and fat removed, the sake comes out “lighter-bodied and fragrant.”
+With the bran, proteins, and fat removed, the sake comes out “lighter-bodied and fragrant.”
 But if you’re looking for a bolder, earthier flavor, you might try a sake made from rice that’s been more gently milled.
-The following is a list of the best sake to drink right now, according to these experts.
+Whatever your preference, we recommend Hakkaisan Tokubetsu Junmai for a classic and versatile choice.

 Best Overall: Hakkaisan Tokubetsu Junmai

 It exhibits loads of versatility.
 “A great summer sake served chilled, it’s also good warm,” says Niikawa.
 And it goes with a range of foods.
-“Paired with light, cold appetizers—sashimi or carpaccio, it’s perfect,” she says.
+“Paired with light, cold appetizers—sashimi or carpaccio—it’s perfect,” she says.
 “But try it, too, with something rich, like a creamy, buttery fish dish,” where each sip cleanses your palate.

 Best Junmai: Shichida Junmai

 “If you see ‘junmai’ on the label, the sake is made from just rice, water, yeast, and koji (rice inoculated with mold to break down the starches)—pure ingredients.
-If you don’t see ‘junmai,’ it contains added alcohol, to fix the aroma or sharpness,” says Niikawa.
+If you don’t see ‘junmai,’ it contains added alcohol to fix the aroma or sharpness,” says Niikawa.
 “It’s not a bad thing, just a preference.”
 Junmai tends to be fuller-bodied and more assertively flavored.
 “If you like red wine or whiskey, I recommend it,” she says.

-Best Ginjo: Dewazakura Cherry Bouquet Oka Ginjo
+Best Gingo: Dewazakura Cherry Bouquet Oka Ginjo

-Made with rice polished to at least 60% of its original size, “‘ginjo’ means ‘premium,’ “so this sake is a little lighter-bodied and a little more fragrant,” says Niikawa.
+Made with rice polished to at least 60 percent of its original size, “‘ginjo’ means ‘premium,’ “so this sake is a little lighter-bodied and a little more fragrant,” says Niikawa.
 “If you are a beginner, I recommend a ginjo or junmai ginjo because it’s not crazy expensive, and it’s easy to pair with any type of food.”

 Best Kimoto: Kurosawa Junmai Kimoto

 In modern sake making, commercially produced lactic acid is added to the starter to help protect it from unwanted bacteria, but with kimoto, lactic acid is propagated naturally by beating the yeast starter with wooden poles.
 The technique adds complexity, says Samuels, and this sake unfolds in layers of cocoa, white mushroom, hazelnut, and sesame.

 Best Nigori: Kikusui Perfect Snow

-Nigori, meaning “cloudy,” is far less filtered than other sakes, so that rice particles stay in the brew, resulting in a sweet, viscous, milk-colored brew.
+Nigori, meaning “cloudy,” is far less filtered than other sakes so that rice particles stay in the brew, resulting in a sweet, viscous, milk-colored brew.
 “It’s such a popular category,” says Samuels.
 “People do want its creamy, tropical fruit flavors, but there are levels of quality.”
 She suggests looking for a silky body and bright finish that offsets what can be a cloying taste.

 Niikawa points to Kikusui.
 “If you are really a fan of super thick nigori, I highly recommend it,” she says.
 “It’s thick, but it’s great to use in cocktails.”
-With its full, creamy texture and flavors of vanilla ice cream, coconut, and earthy rice, it’s terrific on the rocks with club soda and a squeeze of lemon or lime.
+With its full creamy texture and flavors of vanilla ice cream, coconut, and earthy rice, it’s terrific on the rocks with club soda and a squeeze of lemon or lime.